simwrapper/d3-sankey-diagram/README.md

 See the **[demo](https://ricklupton.github.io/d3-sankey-diagram)** for examples of these.

+d3-sankey-diagram versions v0.5 and up are based on d3 v4.

 ## Installation

 Install using npm if you are using browserify or the like: